eth-easl/orion/related/Tick-Tock/README.md

 2. All the jit related annotations, e.g. `@torch.jit.script` are commented.
 4. Pretrained checkpoint is not loaded.

-`train_bert_on_squad.py` serves as the entry point to fine tune bert on SQUAD dataset.

 ### dcgan

 Mainly copied from https://github.com/pytorch/examples/blob/main/dcgan/main.py with no difference.